weecology/lab-manual/Portal-volunteer-guide.md

 ### Saturday afternoon/evening
 * Is free time.
 We may have some maintenance to do.
-* Two hours before sunset, we'll head out to set the second half of the traps.
+* Three hours before sunset, we'll head out to set the second half of the traps.

 ### Sunday morning
 * We'll get up before sunrise and have breakfast, then head out and process the second night of rodents.